 The Global Supply Chain Institute facilitates global partnerships with academic institutions in Asia, Latin America, and Central and Western Europe.
-Partners include such top-tier international institutions as ESSEC Business School (Paris & Singapore), ranked eighth in the world for executive education by the Financial Times; Central European University (Budapest); and Instituto de Logistica e Supply Chain (Rio de Janeiro).
+Partners include such top-tier international institutions as ESSEC Business School (Paris & Singapore), ranked seventh in the world for executive education by the Financial Times and Central European University (Budapest).

 The Global Supply Chain Executive MBA

-This accelerated twelve-month course of study, set to open January 2013, is the only EMBA that focuses on supply chain management with a global perspective.
+This accelerated twelve-month course of study is the only EMBA that focuses on supply chain management with a global perspective.
 Students participate in four two-week residence periods in Western Europe, Central/Eastern Europe, Asia, and the United States.
-Courses are led by world-class faculty members from such top-tier international institutions as ESSEC Business School (Paris & Singapore), Central European University (Budapest), and Instituto de Logistica e Supply Chain (Rio de Janeiro).
+Courses are led by world-class faculty members from such top-tier international institutions as ESSEC Business School (Paris & Singapore) and Central European University (Budapest).

 The Global Supply Chain Executive MBA's unique curriculum also includes transnational leadership to address the cultural challenges of today's business world.

 A natural outgrowth of UT's highly successful Supply Chain Forum is the new Global Supply Chain Forum, launched June 2011 in Paris, France, in partnership with ESSEC Business School.
 Similar in structure to the US-based forum, the global forum enables international industry executives and a global faculty to focus on worldwide and region-specific supply chain issues.